Table of Content

 - Physical complaints like headaches or stomach aches with no apparent medical cause.

-The Impact of Unrecognized PTSD on Daily Life and Mental Health
+The Impact of Unrecognised PTSD on Daily Life and Mental Health

 While most are familiar with the textbook definition of PTSD, its true impact on everyday life, social interactions, and work relationships often remains unnoticed.
-Even the strains of daily stress can trigger mild symptoms, and the sudden resurgence of memories can evoke strong, unexpected reactions.
-It's a reality many don't fully grasp.
+Daily stress can trigger mild PTSD symptoms, such as unexpected emotional reactions and resurfacing memories.
+Recognising mild PTSD symptoms is key to managing them effectively, as they often go unnoticed but can deeply impact mental health.

 Risk Factors for Developing PTSD